 Step #5: Consult a professional.
 We highly suggest you reach out to your local heating and cooling contractor, especially if you’re trying to cool a large space.
 This will help ensure that you select and install the right sized unit to suit your needs.

-If live in Fairfield County, New Haven County or the surrounding areas, and are interested in installing a new air conditioning system in your home, give Tyler Heating & Air Conditioning a call at 203-378-4700 and we’ll help you select the best option for your home.
+If live in Fairfield County, New Haven County or the surrounding areas, and are interested in installing a new air conditioning system in your home, give Tyler Heating, Air Conditioning, Refrigeration LLC a call at 203-378-4700 and we’ll help you select the best option for your home.